This information applies to Scotland.

 NHS Living Life

-NHS Living Life is a telephone counselling service based on a Cognitive Behavioural Therapy (CBT) approach.
-The service is available to anyone over the age of 16 suffering low mood, mild to moderate depression and/or anxiety.
+NHS Living Life is an appointment-based telephone counselling service based on a Cognitive Behavioural Therapy (CBT) approach.
+The service is available to anyone over 16 suffering low mood, mild to moderate depression or anxiety.
 Calls are free and confidential.
-Callers are asked to provide some details and then arrangements are made to receive an assessment appointment to discuss the service and how help can be provided.
+Callers are asked to provide some details and then an appointment is arranged to discuss the service and how help can be provided.

 NHS Living Life

-Samaritans offers confidential, emotional support, on the telephone, face to face, or online, to anyone who is feeling distress or despair.
-You do not have to be feeling suicidal to contact Samaritans.
+Samaritans offers confidential, emotional support over the phone, face to face or online to anyone who is feeling distress or despair.
+You don't have to be feeling suicidal to contact Samaritans.

 Write to us at: